Resilient euro zone bond market easily absorbs supply

 In normal circumstances, it is costlier to buy longer-term credit protection and yields on longer-dated debt are usually higher than on bonds maturing in the near future.

-Markets were still hopeful of a resolution and that has constrained a significant flight to safe-haven assets.
+The U.S. fiscal stand-off has become increasingly entrenched, but markets were still hopeful of a resolution.

+President Barack Obama said on Tuesday he would be willing to negotiate only after Republicans agree to re-open government and raise the debt limit unconditionally.

-Markets have also been encouraged by the view that the Fed will delay any plans to scale back bond purchases - reinforced by President Barack Obama's planned nomination of Janet Yellen to head the U.S. central bank.
+So far, markets have largely weathered this deadlock on the view that the Fed will delay any plans to scale back bond-purchases - reinforced by Obama's planned nomination of Janet Yellen to head the U.S. central bank.

-But if fears of a U.S. default grow, the euro zone debt stands to benefit, analysts said.
+But if fears of a U.S. default grow, euro zone debt stands to benefit, analysts said.

+"With this discussion about the debt ceiling and bear in mind the very small probability that you may have a potentially disruptive market event, like some minor default probability in the U.S.... it would leave actually Bunds and generally European debt as the only alternative for G10 investors," Alessandro Tentori, global head of rate strategy at Citi.

 * Pound struggles after falling on fresh Brexit woes (Updates prices, adds details and quotes)